zaaarf/lillero-book/src/what_is_lillero.md

 - [Lillero](https://github.com/zaaarf/lillero), the core library.
 - [Lillero-processor](https://github.com/zaaarf/Lillero-processor), the annotation processor.
-- [Lillero-mapper](https://github.com/zaaarf/lillero-mapper), a library which provides the ability to read multiple obfuscation mapping formats.
+- [Lillero-mapper](https://github.com/zaaarf/lillero-mapper), a library providing the ability to read multiple obfuscation mapping formats.
 - [Lillero-mapping-writer](https://github.com/zaaarf/Lillero-mapping-writer), a CLI tool for converting and inverting mapping formats.

 On top of these, there's [Lillero-loader](https://github.com/zaaarf/lillero-loader), a sample loader, in form of a plugin for Minecraft Forge's [ModLauncher](https://github.com/McModLauncher/modlauncher).